 So what now?

-Depending on the device you use, search for Apple Pay, Samsung Pay or Android pay in your app store.
+Depending on the device you use, search for Google Pay, Samsung Pay or Apple Pay in your app store.

 Then, follow their instructions to add in all your gift card, credit card and debit card information.
 Don’t forget to put in all your Central National Bank cards!
 You might have to answer security questions or complete a security verification for some of your cards.
 Once you’re done with that, you’re ready to use your digital wallet.
 Just make sure your battery is charged up.